Kevyson

-Kevyson Costa e Silva (born 29 March 2004), simply known as Kevyson is a Brazilian footballer who plays for Sport Recife, on loan from Santos.
+Kevyson Costa e Silva (born 29 March 2004), simply known as Kevyson is a Brazilian footballer who plays for Ponte Preta, on loan from Santos.
 Mainly a left-back, he can also play as a midfielder.

 Club career

 Early career

 Born in Leopoldina, Minas Gerais, Kevyson began his career with AMDH before signing for Figueirense in December 2018, after a trial period.
 Roughly one year later, he moved to Athletico Paranaense.